Aaron Best (basketball): London Lions (2022–2023)

 On August 13, 2022, he signed with London Lions of the British Basketball League (BBL).

 Trefl Sopot (2023–2025)

 On July 25, 2023, he signed with Trefl Sopot of the Polish Basketball League (PLK).

+Scarborough Shooting Stars (2025)

+On July 20, 2025, Best signed with the Scarborough Shooting Stars of the CEBL late in their season as the team pushed toward clinching a playoff berth.

 MoraBanc Andorra (2025–present)

 On July 14, 2025, he signed with MoraBanc Andorra of the Spanish Liga ACB.

 National team

 Best was picked in the preliminary squad of Canada for the 2019 FIBA Basketball World Cup completing multiple legs, but he was ultimately cut from the final roster.